Spain Bike Tour - Under the Andalusian Sky | VBT Bicycling Vacations Skip to Main Content

 Your vacation is about to begin!
 Spend your first night aloft and arrive ready for an unforgettable trip.

-A VBT representative will greet you at the Seville airport to start your adventure off right.
+A VBT representative will greet you at the Seville Airport to start your adventure off right.
 A complimentary car service will whisk you to your centrally located hotel in Palma del Rio.
-From here, you are perfectly positioned to explore this charming city at your leisure.
+From here, you are perfectly positioned to explore this charming town at your leisure.

-After an included breakfast, meet your VBT trip leaders at the Palma del Rio hotel at 10:00 a.m.
-Please ask for the exact location of the meeting at the hotel reception desk.
+After an included breakfast, meet your VBT trip leaders at the Palma del Río hotel at 10:00 a.m.
+Please ask the hotel reception desk for the exact meeting location.

-After the warm-up ride, you will have time for lunch on your own at the hotel or at one of Palma del Rio’s restaurants.
-Spend the remainder of the afternoon relaxing by the quiet swimming pool, strolling through the extensive grounds and vegetable gardens, or exploring the town’s sites.
+Following the ride, enjoy lunch on your own—either at the hotel or one of Palma del Río’s local restaurants.
+Spend the rest of the afternoon relaxing by the quiet swimming pool, strolling through the extensive grounds and vegetable gardens, or exploring the town’s historic sites.
 Ambitious riders may opt for an afternoon ride toward the foothills of the Sierra Morena.

-Tonight, gather with your trip leaders and travel mates for a welcome reception, including tapas and sangria, two of Andalusia’s regional specialties.
-You’ll learn about the history of Spain and Andalusia before dinner is served.
+This evening, gather with your trip leaders and fellow travelers for a welcome reception featuring tapas and sangria—two Andalusian specialties.
+You’ll also enjoy an introduction to the history of Spain and Andalusia before sitting down to dinner.

 Today's Ride Choices